What is the Online Amateur Radio Community (OARC)?

 Training

 To enjoy the privilege of transmitting, you will require a licence.
-There are three levels of licence Foundation, Intermediate, and Full.
-The licences are granted after passing an online examination, each giving incrementally you the right to transmit on more bands with more power.
+There are three levels of licence: Foundation, Intermediate, and Full.
+The licences are granted after passing an online examination, with each incrementally giving you the right to transmit on more bands with more power.

 It is possible to take the examination without any formal training, but we recommend taking a course to give structure to your learning.